 However, what the customer can do, is contact their credit card company and claim that you took the money illegally.
 Credit card companies tend to take the customers side and withhold the payment.
+This is called a "chargeback".
 There is paperwork to be done.

-What you need is to show the email confirmation to the credit card company and your terms and conditions.
+What you need to do is to show the email confirmation to the credit card company and your terms and conditions.
 Eventually you will get your money.

 Restaurants often take credit card numbers rather than deposits because they think it is "easier".
 What a surprising number of restaurants don't know is that taking a credit card number and writing it down in a the reservations book is against the law in most countries.
 It is called a breach of "PCI compliance" and restaurants who do this are leaving themselves open to fraud by staff and possible law suits by customers and hefty fines if caught.